French cement firm Lafarge charged in Syria funding deals

-PARIS (AP) — A French judicial official said cement company Lafarge was handed Thursday preliminary charges including financing a terrorist enterprise and complicity in crimes against humanity.
+PARIS (AP) — French cement company Lafarge was handed Thursday preliminary charges including financing a terrorist enterprise and complicity in crimes against humanity.

-The official said the charges against the French company as a legal entity also include violation of embargo and endangering others.
+A French judicial official said the charges against the company as a legal entity also include violation of an embargo and endangering others.

 He spoke anonymously because he was not allowed to disclose details on the ongoing investigation.